SaimShaikh/Cloud_Computing/AWS/AWS _Lambda _Function/AWS Lambda Function.md

 * Cold Start Delays: If a Lambda function hasn’t run in a while, there’s sometimes a slight delay—called a 'cold start'—when itstarts up.
 This can add a little latency, but AWS provides ways to mitigate it for critical functions.

+### ⚙️ What is a Lambda Layer?

+* A Lambda Layer is basically a shared package of code or dependencies that you can attach to multiple Lambda functions.
+It’s AWS’s way of letting you reuse libraries or config files without bloating every function’s ZIP.

+* Think of it like this:

+> 🎒 “A Layer is a backpack that your Lambda function can wear — full of tools (libraries, configs, binaries) it needs.”
 ---

 ### 💰 AWS Lambda Pricing Explained (with Examples)